 The 'arbitrage' of capital requirements, which refers to the exchange of market risk capital requirements for lower credit risk capital requirements, can only be avoided after both the banking book and the trading book have been evaluated simultaneously and over different reporting time points.

 1.9 SME risk indicators

 I.9.1.
 List of risk indicators and DRATs

-Table 9: List of SME risk indicators and DRATs
+Table 9: List of SMEs and relevant DRATs